 Thanks to the Hall & Prior Health and Aged Care Group, the International Federation on Ageing is proud to announce the development of an interactive learning platform known as the Age-friendly Innovation Exchange (AFIX).

 AFIX aims to be a point of connection that enables knowledge exchange by creating opportunities for intersectoral dialogue, problem solving and sharing opportunities to collaborate and partner in the field.
 There will be opportunities for private networking, troubleshooting, consultancy, educational webinars and a community chest of resources.

 AFIX is open to all levels of government, industry, academia, NGOs and individuals interested in pursuing a healthy ageing agenda through age-friendly cities, communities and environments.

 Sign up today to establish the AFIX community in preparation for the virtual launch.

-The International Federation on Ageing (IFA) is pleased to introduce the inaugural edition of the Age-friendly Innovation Exchange (AFIX) newsletter!
+The International Federation on Ageing (IFA) is pleased to showcase the second edition of the Age-friendly Innovation Exchange (AFIX) newsletter!
 Due to the overwhelming number of excellent articles received, the second edition will be published in three parts.

-It is the IFA’s hope that this newsletter will be a forum for age-friendly experts and enthusiasts to share their work on all age-friendly topics, and for the IFA to share our collaborative work with the World Health Organization (WHO) on age-friendly environments (AFE).
+This newsletter is a forum for the age-friendly community to share their work on all age-friendly topics, and for the IFA to share our collaborative work with the World Health Organization (WHO) on age-friendly environments (AFE).

 For more information on the newsletter, and to register to receive the next edition, please contact Ms Jessica Rochman-Fowler at firstname.lastname@example.org.